 For additional information about the honors program, including the structure and required courses, please visit the CCJS website honors page at: http://www.ccjs.umd.edu/content/departmental-honors-program-0.

-If you are interested in applying to our Honors program, please complete the updated Honors application on the CCJS website: http://www.ccjs.umd.edu/content/departmental-honors-program-0.
-All application packets should be submitted to the CCJS Advising Office in 0102 Morril Hall.
-Applications will be accepted in hard copy, by fax (301) 314-9355 and via e-mail email@example.com. ***All applications are due July 1, 2013.***
+If you are interested in applying to our Honors program, please complete the updated Honors application on the CCJS website: http://www.ccjs.umd.edu/content/departmental-honors-program-0 and submit all supplemental materials.
+All application packets must be submitted to the CCJS Advising Office in 2201 LeFrak Hall.
+Applications will be accepted in hard copy, by fax (301) 314-9355 and via e-mail firstname.lastname@example.org. ***All applications are due by 4:00PM on July 1, 2015.***